LukeShortCloud/rootpages/markdown/openstack.md

         * Append the LBaaSv2 service plugin.
 *   /etc/neutron/lbaas_agent.ini
     * [ DEFAULT ] interface_driver = neutron.agent.linux.interface.OVSInterfaceDriver
-        * This is for Neutron with the OpenVSwitch backend only.
+        * This is for Neutron with the Open vSwitch backend only.
     * [ DEFAULT ] interface_driver = neutron.agent.linux.interface.BridgeInterfaceDriver
         * This is for Neutron with the Linux Bridge backend only.